Tetley's Associate Artists' Programme (TAAP) 2021–22Back to TAAP

-For 2021-22, the successful TAAP artists are: Zoë Carlon, Jem Clancy, Benaiah Matheson and David Sowerby.
+For 2021–22, our TAAP artists were: Zoë Carlon, Jem Clancy, Benaiah Matheson and David Sowerby.

 Zoë Carlon’s paintings draw inspiration from spaces that are both public and private.
 She is interested in spatial conditions that create a sense of solitude and the peripheries of transitory space.
 She works from both observation and memory, exploring surface, depth, figuration and abstraction within the process of painting.
 Zoë lives and works in Wakefield.
 Selected recent exhibitions include From Cellar to Garret, South Parade (London, 2021), Prosaic: Generous, Globe Arts (Slaithwaite, 2020), Club Editions, Index Festival (Leeds, 2019), Cole’s Gallery (Leeds, 2019), The Art House Micro-Commissions, The Art House (Wakefield, 2019) and The Near and Elsewhere, South Square Centre (Bradford, 2018).

 Jem Clancy is an aspiring visual and movement artist based in Leeds passionate about dance and art as a means towards communication and connection.
 She is particularly keen to embrace and promote diversity and inclusion in process and product.
 Most recently she has been experimenting with film and digital illustration, winning the KAT award for her debut animation Lights, Camera, Action at the Together!
 2020 Disability Film Festival.
 Her latest commissions include Dance in an Envelope with Company of Others, Get Through It with TINArts and Expressions 2021 for Northern Ballet.
 All three inclusive and collaborative projects use art and movement.
 She is also part of the BEYOND Artist Development Scheme hosted by Pyramid of Arts.